 Share this recipe!

-Itโ€™s like a Caprese salad come to life in slider form!
-These chicken pesto sliders feature an incredible pesto mayo sauce, thinly sliced chicken breast, juicy tomato and melty mozzarella.
-They do triple duty as a perfect appetizer for football season, a simple sandwich for a picnic lunch or paired with a veggie for an easy dinner!
+It’s like a Caprese salad come to life in slider form!
+These chicken pesto sliders are layered with a creamy pesto mayo sauce, thinly sliced chicken, juicy tomato, and melty mozzarella.
+They’re perfect as an appetizer for football parties or summer barbecues, a simple picnic lunch, or an easy weeknight dinner with a salad on the side.

 Although the weather is a bit chillier, we still have gorgeous sunshine here in the PNW which means grilling season is still going strong for me!
 The other week, I had a batch of this balsamic grilled chicken leftover and wanted to re-invent the leftover chicken into a new meal.
 Enter: chicken sliders.

 It was Sunday, the air was crisp but the sun was shining, we went to the pumpkin patch in the morning and had friends over to watch football in the afternoon.
 A perfect fall day if you ask me.
 I told my husband I was making sliders for dinner/football food.
-When he came upstairs to snag some he was initially disappointed that I didnโ€™t mean traditional cheeseburger sliders.
+When he came upstairs to snag some he was initially disappointed that I didn’t mean traditional cheeseburger sliders.

 His mind was QUICKLY changed though.
 The soft bread, melty cheese, flavorful pesto, juicy tomatoes and balsamic grilled chicken come together to make mini sandwiches that are truly so, so good.
 I paired these with some Caesar green beans and sweet potato fries and DAYUMMMNNN.
 It might be slightly unconventional game day food, but it is MY kind of football food.